Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] The GitHub repository contains evidence of regular commits through the spring semester
-- [ ] The computational artifact demonstrates significant technical complexity appropriate for senior-level work
+- [ ] The computational artifact demonstrates significant technical complexity appropriate for `600`-level work
 - [ ] The artifact includes comprehensive error handling and input validation
 - [ ] The repository contains clear examples and usage demonstrations
 - [ ] The artifact's code is well-structured, readable, and follows appropriate design patterns
-- [ ] The computational artifact successfully addresses the research problem as outlined in the proposal
+- [ ] The computational artifact successfully addresses the research problem as outlined in the project's presentations and chapters

 ### Institutional Review Board (IRB) Proposals